diwic/thin_main_loop/README.md

  * Scheduling an async fn (requires nightly Rust and `--features "futures"`)

 Maturity: Just up and running, not battle-tested.
 It's also a proof-of-concept, to spawn discussion and interest.
+I e, it's waiting for *you* to give it a spin, try it out, see what you like and what you don't like, what feature's you're missing, etc!

 Unsafe blocks: Only at the backend/FFI level.
 With the reference (Rust std) backend, there is no unsafe code at all.

-Rust version: Latest stable should be fine.
+Rust version: Latest stable should be fine. `--features "futures"` requires nightly Rust, because Futures 0.3 is not stable yet.

 ## Supported platforms